 Brook’s experience in the management of charitable organizations is directly related to her management of Bhakti Chai, a Certified B Corporation, which is a new type of corporations that harnesses the power of business to solve social and environmental problems.

 Brook has a BA in Psychology from Wayne State University and a MA in Social Policy, Non-Profit Management, and Social Work from the University of Michigan.

-Kate joined Impact Charitable in 2015 as Executive Director.
+Kate served as Impact Charitable's Executive Director from 2015 to 2017, and she is now the interim executive director for Constellation Philanthropy.
 Kate's professional experience ranges from capital markets and investment management for families and institutions, to building and growing a social venture focused on helping nonprofits connect with their next generation of givers.

 Kate's impact work has been broad, with both international and local involvement.
 Kate worked with microfinance institutions in India and Bosnia, helping them to transform from nonprofit to for-profit, sustainable models.
 She has also served on and managed boards for the regional alumni community for Stanford University, Project CURE in Colorado, as well as a family foundation focused on education and human services.